Taywee/args/README.md

 documentation.

-Then you can either call it with args::ArgumentParser::ParseCLI for the full command line with program name, or args::ArgumentParser::ParseArguments with just the arguments to be parsed.
+Then you can either call it with args::ArgumentParser::ParseCLI for the full command line with program name, or args::ArgumentParser::ParseArgs with just the arguments to be parsed.
 The argument and group variables can then be interpreted as a boolean to see if they've been matched, and their arguments can be pulled from their value and values attributes, if applicable.